 What is Safe Space?

-All students deserve to learn in an enviroment that's supportive and friendly, regardless of their sexual orientation or gender identity/expression.
+All students deserve to learn in an environment that's supportive and friendly, regardless of their sexual orientation or gender identity/expression.
 MVCC's Safe Space program strives to increase the visible presence of adult and student allies who can help to shape a school culture that is accepting of all people, regardless of sexual orientation, gender identity/expression, or any other difference.

 Safe Space training is designed for individuals who wish to learn more about the LGBTQ community and/or for those who wish to be identified as an ally for the LGBTQ Community at MVCC.
 This workshop is interactive and will frame the role of LGBTQ allies on and beyond campus by introducing resources and providing the tools needed to create a fully inclusive community.